cameronmore/ZARG/README.md

 ### Documentation and Usage

 Please see USAGE.md for a full example of usage (really a starter template).
 Below is a quickstart guide.
+I also wrote a simple program, called `zat` that implements the library for reference ([here](https://github.com/cameronmore/zat)).

 To pull and use, run:
 ```shell